seapagan/bundle-repo/README.md

 ## Beta Status

+> [!WARNING]
+>
-This tool is currently in **beta**.
-While the core functionality works, there may be edge cases or features yet to be fully refined.
-Feedback and contributions are welcome to improve and stabilize the tool.
+> This tool is currently in **beta**.
+While the core functionality works, there
+> may be edge cases or features yet to be fully refined.
+Feedback and
+> contributions are welcome to improve and stabilize the tool.
+>

-There is a pressing need for a test suite to ensure the tool works as expected in a variety of scenarios.
+> There is a pressing need for a test suite to ensure the tool works as expected
+> in a variety of scenarios.
 This is a priority for the next release.

 ## Acknowledgements